Ngozi-Okonkwo/Style-and-glow-sales-dashboard/README.md

 # 🛍️ Sales Analysis Dashboard – Style and Glow Mart

 This repository showcases a **Sales Analysis Dashboard** built using **Microsoft Excel 2016** to visualize and analyze sales performance for Style and Glow Mart.
+This data was provided by Nebiant Analytics during the IWD 3-day free Data Analytics training.
 The dashboard provides a comprehensive overview of product sales, store performance, customer segments, and payment methods between **2022–2024**.

 ![Sales Dashboard](./New%20dashboard%20for%20Style%20and%20Glow%20mart.png)